rezadaulay/from-zero-to-vue/mission-1.md

 ## Preface
-Before you satrt use vue you must finish some mission before.
+Before you start use vue you must finish some mission before.

 ## Mission 1